dgp-web/entity-store/README.md

 });

 /**
+ * 3) Extend your AppState definition with your entities */

+export interface AppState extends EntityStateMap<Entities> {
+    // ... other state entries
+}

+/**
- * 3) Register the reducers provided by the created entity store */
+ * 4) Register the reducers provided by the created entity store */

-const appReducer = {
+export const appReducer: ActionReducerMap<AppState> = {
     // ... other reducers
     ...appEntityStore.reducers
 };

 /**
- * 4) Leverage actions and selectors provided by the created entity store */
+ * 5) Leverage actions and selectors provided by the created entity store */

-const action = appEntityStore.actions.composeEntityAction({
+export const action = appEntityStore.actions.composeEntityAction({
     add: {
         user:  {
             "user01Id":  {